 There are several risk factors for developing psychotic depression.
 Biological causes include family history and the inheritance of certain genes that are responsible for both depression and psychosis.
 Another risk factor is tied to experiencing traumatic life events such as physical abuse, serious illness, or divorce.

-Treatment For Psychotic Depression
+Treatment for Psychotic Depression

 Psychotic depression can seriously disrupt your life and continue to get worse — making it more difficult to distinguish between psychotic symptoms and reality.
 Fortunately, psychotherapy has been found to be very effective for helping people reduce or even eliminate both depressive and psychotic symptoms.

-If you’ve been living with depression, we encourage you to take that first step toward healing and reach out to a therapist who can help.
+If you’ve been living with depression, we encourage you to take that first step toward healing and reach out to a psychologist who can help.
 At Blair Wellness Group, we offer personalized and effective depression treatment in Beverly Hills as well as psychotherapy aimed at addressing a multitude of other mental health disorders.
 Contact us today at 310.999.4996 to schedule an appointment.